 - The cross method: Create an X shape with two lines of paste running through the center of the processor.

 - The line method: Apply one or two lines down the center of the processor.

 - The spread method: Place a drop of paste on the center of the processor and spread it around using a spatula or your finger covered in plastic gloves or saran wrap.

 - You can repeat the process on the heat sink’s cores to ensure the CPU stays cool for longer.
 It’s recommended but not necessary.

 - Throughout this process, you should be careful not to touch the processor with your bare hands.
 Even the grease in your fingerprints can be an issue that could cause thermal paste not to work properly.

 Important: Make sure no dust particles or other debris makes it’s way onto either surfaces before or after thermal paste application.

-After you apply the thermal paste using the recommended method, you should carefully reattach the heat sink to the processor, wiping any excess thermal paste off.
+After you apply it using the recommended method, you should carefully reattach the heat sink to the processor, wiping any excess thermal paste off.

 The heat sink should be firmly attached and should not move after the reattachment.

-Once you have applied the thermal paste and ensured that the CPU and the heat sink are reattached correctly, you can put everything back together to reassemble your laptop.
+Once you have applied the thermal paste and ensured that the CPU and the heat sink are reattached correctly, you can assemble everything to reassemble your laptop.